-Vanilla ice cream with a chocolate chip cookie
+Vanilla ice cream on top of chocolate cake

-The official beginning of summer is here, along with more of the sun’s hot rays.
-To keep you cool this season, Chef Jeffrey Gardner shared this recipe with step-by-step instructions to show you how to make vanilla ice cream in the comfort of your home.
+To keep you cool this summer season, Chef Jeffrey Gardner shares a recipe with step-by-step instructions to show you how to make homemade vanilla ice cream.
+You'll want to serve this recipe all summer long.

 First things first: You'll need a few items in your kitchen to make the ice cream.
 That includes an ice cream churn or attachment, a couple of bowls (at least one that's made of metal), a whisk and a pot.
 Once you've got all that in place you'll be ready to get going.